TaherAlabbr/NYC-Taxi-Trip-Duration-Prediction/README.md

 ---

-Of course—here’s the revised version with the summary **before** the “Read Full Report” link:

----

 ## 📄 Full Report

 This report presents a complete machine learning pipeline for NYC taxi trip duration prediction.
 It includes: